 Marrakech is most certainly a vibrant and enchanting place but its also perfectly situated for excursions to the Sahara and the Atlas Mountains where the country's indiginous people, the Berbers, still trade in caravans across the dunes and live in towns and villages among the hills.
 Before leaving southern Morocco I was to undertake the arrangements I had made with Ali for a trip up into the mountains where I sought to immerse myself in a greater understanding of this engaging land and its people while searching for those quintessential photographic rewards that a region such as this promises.

 Sharing the pleasure of those experiences with you will be my pleasure but, for now, I hope this blog has given you much pleasure and encouraged you to travel.
-Please do check out other blogs on the Blog page and make sure you check out the images under 'Latest Images' from the Portfolio (or just click the image below).
+Please do check out other blogs on the Blog page and make sure you check out other images from the Portfolio page.

 This site isn't sponsored so please spread to let others know about and enjoy it and I'd be very interested to read any comments which you can post from under the 'Recent Posts' section below.